Liu Cixin: Life and career

-Liu was born on 23 June 1963 in Beijing and raised in Yangquan, Shanxi, where his parents had been sent to work in the mines.
+Liu was born on 23 June 1963 in Beijing.
+He grew up in Yangquan, Shanxi, where his parents had been sent to work in the mines.
 Due to the violence of the Cultural Revolution he was sent to live in his ancestral home in Luoshan County, Henan.
 Liu graduated from the North China University of Water Conservancy and Electric Power in 1988.
 He then worked as a computer engineer at a power plant in Shanxi province.

+Computer Programming

+A 1990s computer program called "Electronic Poet" (电子诗人) can be found online.
+It appears to be a language model, capable of generating works in the style of 1980s Misty poems.

 Writing

-Liu's writing is influenced by fiction.
-He cites English authors George Orwell and Arthur C. Clarke as important literary influences.
-He was labeled the first cyberpunk Chinese author after his novel, China 2185, was published in 1989.
-Liu's most famous work, The Three-Body Problem, was published in 2007 (it is the first novel in the Remembrance of Earth's Past trilogy).
-American author Ken Liu's 2014 translation (published by Tor Books) won the 2015 Hugo Award for Best Novel.
+Liu cites English authors George Orwell and Arthur C. Clarke as important literary influences.
+He was labeled the first cyberpunk Chinese author after his novel China 2185 was released in 1989.
+Liu's most famous work, The Three-Body Problem, was first published in 2006.
+It is the first book in the Remembrance of Earth's Past trilogy.
+American author Ken Liu's 2014 translation (published by Tor Books) won the 2015 Hugo Award for Best Novel, and the book sold 1,200,000 copies in China before it won.
 Liu Cixin thus became the first author from Asia to win Best Novel.
 The German translation (which included some portions of the original text not included in the English translation) followed in 2016.
 Ken Liu also translated the third volume of The Three-Body Problem series, Death's End, in 2016.
 Death's End was a 2017 Hugo Award for Best Novel finalist and won a 2017 Locus Award for Best Science Fiction Novel.

-Liu's three novels had been a sensation of Chinese science fiction literature within Chinese territory and internationally.
-In 2012, even the winner of the Nobel Prize of Literature, Mo Yan, acclaimed the remarkable originality of Liu Cixin.
+Liu's Remembrance of Earth's Past trilogy has been a sensation of Chinese science fiction literature within Chinese territory and internationally.
+In 2012, the winner of the Nobel Prize of Literature, Mo Yan, acclaimed the remarkable originality of Liu Cixin.
 Liu's fiction focuses primarily on problems such as social inequality, scientific development and ecological limitations that impact humanity.